Tempo-Organization/tempo-cli/docs/to_do_list.md

 ## Sooner Later:
 - [ ] localization support

+cli commands/new launch json entries:
+        - [ ] get unreal engine version
+        - [ ] get aes key
+        - [ ] get uproject name

 ## Later Later:
+- [ ] retoc commands/functionality
+- [ ] repak commands/functionality
+- [ ] zentools commands/functionality
+- [ ] aes_dumpster commands/functionality
-- [ ] interactive wrappers
+- [ ]
 - [ ] overrideable colors, ability to disable coloring/progress bars/logging
-- [ ] appease linter
 - [ ] generate project files for uproject
-- [ ] uproject, uplugin, engine ini edits, for popular things, maybe also generic
+- [ ] uproject, uplugin, engine ini edits, for popular things, maybe also generic, default map change, game instance,
 - [ ] generate uproject from win 64 exe, will need the unreal engine version
-- [ ] Mod Conflict Checker
 - [ ] unpack/repack game/mods
 - [ ] list game/mod contents
+- [ ]
+- [ ] add toml support
+- [ ] appease linter
 - [ ] linux support

-- [ ] retoc commands/functionality
-- [ ] compatible game list, more for less techy people, since the tool works on virtually all games
-- [ ] compile all blueprints commandlet usage, maybe somehow setup for any commandlets
-- [ ] cli command for dumping usmapping
+## Later Later Later:
-- [ ] cli command for getting unreal engine version
+- [ ] automate installing from egs
-- [ ] cli command for getting aes key
+- [ ] interactive wrappers
-- [ ] cli command for getting uproject name
+- [ ] Mod Conflict Checker
 - [ ] diff game and file list, and backup diff, so later on can cleanup game list and restore from backup
 - [ ] cli help replies and such are not colorized like the rest of the program, fix this
+- [ ] compile all blueprints commandlet usage, maybe somehow setup for any commandlets
+- [ ] layout support command
 - [ ] Engine pak making compression variants (different types, in one run), defaults to compressed currently, can only do one type in one run right now
 - [ ] Switch to `pathlib` from strings
-- [ ] add toml support
-- [ ] layout support command
+- [ ] compatible game list, more for less techy people, since the tool works on virtually all games

         ## Events to look into